SimplexDevelopment/FreedomNetworkSuite/README.md

 and a list of dependencies if it requires any other modules to run.

 This proof-of-concept also uses the following libraries:
- - Aikar's [Annotation Command Framework] for command handling
+ - [Aikar's ACF] for command handling
  - [ProjectReactor] for subscribing to SQL database streams
  - [Google GSON] for Json interpretation
  - [Jetbrains Annotations] for additional compiler annotations